slangslang/Guru99-Bank-Live-Automation-Project/README.md

    - Ensured all `External JARs` and `Libraries` were properly added and applied.

 ### ▶️ Running the Application
-To run the application:
-- Executed the desired classes from Eclipse.
+Executed the desired classes from Eclipse.

 ## 📸 Screenshots
 Below are screenshots showcasing a preview of the project: